 - Contamination to the land

 - Radon gas

 - Energy and infrastructure (e.g. power stations, wind or solar farms)

 - Development constraints

 For more information on how long conveyancing searches take, who pays for them and the process of dealing with the enquiries, read our conveyancing searches guide.

 Who pays for the searches when selling a house?

-The cost of conveyancing searches is something that the buyer must pay for and owns.
+The cost of conveyancing searches, including the environmental search, is something that the buyer must pay for and then owns.
 Most searches now are insurance backed in case the search provider has made an error (which is incredibly rare), so the buyer will have the benefit of this as well.